expandigroup/qodana-hacks/README.md

 In a monorepo, place the `qodana.yml` file in the project directory, and specify the hacked linter in the GitHub Actions workflow.

+You can specify `-e SUBPROJECT_DIR=path/to/project` to specify a project to be scanned.
+It will be scanned while keeping still mounting the entire repository.